treserre/THM-Room-Checker/README.md

 **POC:**

-Given a coded list of what would be your disered rooms to control, type the THM username to keep track of them:
+Given a coded list of what would be your desired rooms to control, type the THM username to keep track of them:

 ![image](https://github.com/treserre/THM-Room-Checker/assets/124435877/f83266f6-f89d-44bb-9620-35f1c023ea35)